-Richmond International Film Festival (RIFF) runs this year from September 7-12, 2021 with a very special 10th Anniversary Edition.
+Richmond International Film Festival (RIFF) runs this year from June 7-12 for the 11th Annual Festival.
 RIFF is one of the largest competitive film festivals in the mid-Atlantic.
 The festival includes over 150 film premiers, in addition to music performances, red carpet awards and more.
 There are three options for tickets: single movie tickets, VIP All Access and Passes.

 Related post: FREE (or cheap) movies around Richmond